antmicro/sv-bugpoint/README.md

   - other required commands copied (and extended with `|| exit $?` if feasible),
   - an example assertion for a simple failure case.

-This script works on a best-effort basis, and it is expected that the result will require some manual adjustment.
+This script works on a best-effort basis, and it is expected that the result will require some manual adjustments.

 ## Tests

-In order to launch tests, go to `tests/` directory and run `make`.
+In order to launch tests, go to the `tests/` directory and run `make`.